 A 4.5lb roast chicken will serve 6 people assuming you have people who will eat dark meat.
-But if you only have 3 or 4 people in your house, you end up with at least half a chicken sitting on a plate in the freezer in its own fat.
-The easy out is to just make chicken sandwiches and that’s a fine strategy but there are some more interesting options for turning leftovers into a whole dinner and this is one of them.
+But if you only have 3 or 4 people in your house, you end up with at least half a chicken sitting on a plate in the fridge in its own fat.
+The easy out is to just make chicken sandwiches and that’s a fine option, but there are some more interesting options for turning leftovers into a whole dinner and this is one of them.

 - Chef’s knife (you can really use any knife but an 8 or 10″ chef’s knife is what I use)